Skip to content

 Square zone vs. cylindrical zone

 When you locate a hole with ±0.005 in. in X and ±0.005 in. in Y, you create a square tolerance zone (0.010 × 0.010 in.).
 But holes are round — what matters functionally is the radial distance from true position.
-A cylindrical zone of ⌀0.014 in. (the inscribed circle of that square) gives you 57% more usable area than the ± square zone.
+A cylindrical zone of ⌀0.014 in. (the circumscribed circle around that square) gives you 57% more usable area than the ± square zone.
 GD&T position uses a cylindrical zone by default, so you get more tolerance — and cheaper parts — for the same functional requirement.

 2